OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 September 2013.md

 - Individuals lacking a magnetic center tend to exhibit **narcissistic traits**.
 - Infantile internal states result in inability to perceive beyond self.
 - Narcissism is often linked to self-pity and desire to dominate.
-- Crystallization on a wrong foundation often stems from early family dynamics.

 ---

 ## Cosmic Structure & Densities

-- The main cause for the geomagnetic field is **electric flow between the Sun and the cosmic environment**.
-- Industrial plumes can act as attractors for cometary discharges due to their electrical charge.
 - The eleven-year solar cycle is caused by **reverberations from the companion's passes** (resonance).

 ---